suzannepk/mpi_parallel/README.md

 ## The Parallel Dot Product Code
 The next sections will walk you through the MPI functions and code that we have used to implement the dot product in parallel.
-The code is given at the end of the explaination.
+The code is given at the end of the explanation.

 ## Initializing MPI